 This is not an eCommerce website and we do not collect any transactional data.
 As part our normal operations, the Trust uses financial institutions, such as NatWest Bank, and PayPal to provide various services which may involve processing data on our behalf.
 The Trust takes all reasonable endeavours to ensure all our subscribers and customers’ data is secure and is committed to only engage with third-parties who can offer us equal assurance.

 Who We Share Your Data With

-The Trust does not share any of the personal data we collect.
+The Trust does not share any of the personal data we collect with anyone.
 It is also careful not to disclose/distribute any personally-identifying and/or potentially personally-identifying information other than on a need to know basis.
 This includes disclosing personally-identifying and/or potentially personally-identifying information in response to a subpoena, court order or other governmental request, or when the Trust believes, in good faith, that disclosure is necessary to protect third parties, or the public at large.

 The Trust does not receive personal data from third parties nor do we send the personal data we hold to third parties.

 All the personal information we hold is stored on computers and servers in the Bailiwick of Guernsey (UK).
 However, the alderneyliterarytrust.com website is located on servers within the European Union and United States of America.

 The Trust is committed to protecting your privacy.
 Access to such information is limited to a ‘need to know’ basis and, wherever possible, we encrypt and back-up any personal data we hold on data subjects.
 We also take steps to protect any non-digital documents that contain personal information.